MunseeLogan-FS/spotify/README.md

 - Environment variable management for sensitive credentials
 - RESTful API structure using Express

+### Features to be Added

+- **Search Function** – Users will be able to search for items from Spotify.
+- **User Content Access** – Fetch and display a user’s artists, albums, and playlists.
+- These features will give users quick access to the essentials for enjoying their music.

 ## Prerequisites

 Before running the project, ensure you have: